Priority neighbourhoods and flexible tenancies

 Flexible Secure Tenancies

-A flexible secure tenancy is a new tenancy type introduced by the Localism Act and is very similar to a secure lifetime tenancy but it has a fixed end date.
+A new tenancy type and is very similar to a secure lifetime tenancy but it has a fixed end date.

 For the period of the flexible tenancy, you would pay your rent to the council, the council would carry out any necessary repairs to the property and you would have some of the same rights as council tenants.

-At the end of the flexible tenancy period, you may have the option to remain in the property and become the tenant of the private owner (with the agreement of both parties) or the council will decide whether a tenancy or another property will be offered, in accordance with our Tenancy Policy.
+At the end of the flexible tenancy period, you may have the option to remain in the property and become the tenant of the private owner (with the agreement of both parties) or the council will decide whether a tenancy or another property will be offered.

 Length of a Flexible tenancy

-If a property is to be offered on a flexible tenancy, the advert will state this and will also say how long the tenancy will be there for.
-The tenancy will only become a flexible secure tenancy upon the successful completion of the introductory tenancy period.
+If a property is to be offered on a flexible tenancy, the advert will state this and will also say how long the tenancy will be for.
+The tenancy will only become a flexible secure tenancy after the successful completion of the introductory tenancy period.

 At the end of a flexible tenancy